lfoppiano/grobid-quantities/doc/gettingStarted.md

 ## Accessing the service

-Grobid-quantitiesa provides a graphical demo accessible at `http://localhost:8060`, and a REST API, reachable under `http://localhost:8060/service` and documented in the [REST API](restAPI.md).
+Grobid-quantities provides a graphical demo accessible at `http://localhost:8060`, and a REST API, reachable under `http://localhost:8060/service` and documented in the [REST API](restAPI.md).

 To test the API, is possible to run a simple text using `curl`: